spiced Red Lentil, Sweet Potato & Spinach Soup

 1. Preheat oven to 180°C (fan)

-Take edamame out to defrost in a bowl.
+Take edamame out to defrost in a bowl.2.
+Make marinade

 Mix miso paste with boiling water until smooth.
-Add garlic, ginger, tamari, and water.
+Add garlic, ginger, tamari, and water.3.
+Prepare aubergines

 Score the flesh in a deep criss-cross pattern (avoid piercing the skin).
 Rub with sesame oil and place cut-side up on a lined baking tray.
 Pour the marinade over each half.
-Roast for ~45 minutes until soft and caramelised.
+Roast for ~45 minutes until soft and caramelised.4.
+Roast tempeh

 Spread out on a baking tray.
 Drizzle with sesame oil and tamari.
-Add to the oven once the aubergines have had about 25 minutes, and roast for 15–20 minutes until golden and starting to crisp.
+Add to the oven once the aubergines have had about 25 minutes, and roast for 15–20 minutes until golden and starting to crisp.5.
+Make dressing

-Whisk together tahini, yoghurt, lemon juice, garlic, salt, and enough water to make a smooth, spoonable consistency.
+Whisk together tahini, yoghurt, lemon juice, garlic, salt, and enough water to make a smooth, spoonable consistency.6.
+Steam veg

-Steam broccoli, cabbage, and edamame until just tender.
+Steam broccoli, cabbage, and edamame until just tender.7.
+Plate up

 How to: